ropensci/hddtools/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-19-1.png)

-T&C
----

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.

-This package and functions herein are part of an experimental open-source project.
-They are provided as is, without any guarantee.

 Meta
 ----

+-   This package and functions herein are part of an experimental open-source project.
+They are provided as is, without any guarantee.
+-   Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.
 -   Please [report any issues or bugs](https://github.com/cvitolo/hddtools/issues).
 -   License: [GPL-3](https://opensource.org/licenses/GPL-3.0)
 -   Get citation information for `hddtools` in R doing `citation(package = 'hddtools')`